-- paid co-op work term must be full-time (minimum 30 hours per week) and - paid co-op experience must be at a NOC skill level equal to or greater than the NOC code of the B.C. job offer.
-At the time of application, you must be able to satisfactorily demonstrate how this work experience is directly related.
-Experience in a lower skill level NOC will not be considered as directly related.
+- the paid co-op work term is full-time (minimum 30 hours per week) and - the paid co-op experience is at a NOC skill level equal to or greater than the NOC code of the B.C. job offer - at the time of application, you must be able to satisfactorily demonstrate how this work experience is directly related.
+Experience in a lower skill level NOC will not be considered as directly related